Ghomess/VFX-MobileDeveloperChallenge/README.md

 - **@react-navigation**: React Navigation is used for handling navigation within the app.
 It provides a flexible and customizable way to navigate between screens, a fast and effective way to add a stack navigatior, bottom tab navigator and a drawer navigatior.
 It's also one of the most used third-party libraries to handle navigation.

 - **react-native-vector-icons**: This library is used for adding icons to the app.
 It provides a wide range of customizable icons that can be easily integrated into the app.
-It's used inside the bottom tab navigator.
+It's used inside the bottom tab navigator and inside the search bar component.

 ## Installation